DWashington3/Daily_Practice/README.md

 In addition, to that I did some daily backlog grooming.
 Attended a few meetings and updated the user stories with requirments, and the team wiki space.

+### April 14th

+Version Control
+- What is it?
+  Version- Contentes of a file at a given point in time and the metadata VErsion control- group of systems and process to manage changes made to programs, documents

+- Why is it importatnt?
+ Enables transparency
+ Tracks files in different states
+ Combine version of the file
+ Revert changes

+ - Useful commands for navigating pwd- locate preint location in directory ls - get list of files in directory ls-a - will show all directories including hidden cd- change directory git status - find which files are in the staging area git restore

+ Editing with command shell
+ - Nano file_name.csv - will open a text editor enabling content modifcation
+ - Crtl + 0- Save changes
+ - Ctrl+ X - Exit the text editor
+ - echo- create /edit a file
+ - got --version - check the git version

+ Saving Files
+ - Repository is made up of the files, directory, and git storage
+ - Do not delete .git
+ - The process of saving invlives staging and committing
+  1. Staging = saving a draft
+  - git add - add a single file
+  - git add . - add all the files and directors in current location
+  2. Comitting = saving file/ update the repo
+  - git commit -m " insert comment"

   </p>
 </details>
 <details><summary> MAY 2023 </summary>